 Many people think that you can’t meditate wearing headphones, but in fact, they can actually help you in your practice.
 It’s important to note that, though not required for most types of meditation, they should always be used to make a binaural beats meditation effective.

-Noise Cancelling Headphones are also great for blocking out distractions.
+Noise Cancelling Headphones are also great for blocking out external noise and distractions.
 They can also help to enrich your overall experience by creating a feeling of deep and peaceful connection with the music.
 These ones on Amazon are highly recommend by us and 1000’s of others, check them out by Clicking Here.

 There are even headphones you can use while laying down or listening to a sleep meditation.
 See them for yourself on Amazon by Clicking Here.